bandre-ucar/cime-testing-tools/README.md

 There are three test suites available: `clm, clm_short, and pop`.
-The `clm_short` suite is a subset of the full `clm` suite, consisting of three simple tests of progressing complexity and replicated on all compilers. `clm_short` should be run and passing before the running full suite.
+The `clm_short` suite is a subset of the full `clm` suite, consisting of three simple tests of progressing complexity and replicated on all compilers.
+The same tests are run for clm45 and clm50.
+`clm_short` should be run and passing before the running full suite.

 To launch a test suite:

-    cd /path/to/cesm/sandbox/cime/scripts
+    cd /path/to/cesm/sandbox
     cime-tests.py --test-suite clm_short --baseline clm4_5_1_r119

 This will launch the `clm_short` test suite as defined in the